-With the support of Joy Beyond Vision Community (JBVC) and Across U-hub, BrokerTeam hosts and organizes its film festival for a second year: Project SPOTLIGHT 2019.
+With the support of Joy Beyond Vision Community (JBVC) and Across U-hub, BrokerTeam hosts and organizes its corporate social responsibility project for a second year: Project SPOTLIGHT 2019.
 In November 2019, Project SPOTLIGHT will bring to Canadian audiences an inclusive screening of the Hong Kong documentary film My Voice, My Life.
 Directed by Oscar-winning director Ruby Yang, this internationally acclaimed documentary tells the story of personal growth by a group of at-risk youths as they go through six months of rigorous training to produce a theatrical music performance.

-This event will be conducted in English and Cantonese, and the film will be presented with English and Traditional Chinese subtitles.
+This FREE event will be conducted in English and Cantonese, and the film will be presented with English and Traditional Chinese subtitles.
 For an inclusive film screening, Across U-hub’s young vocal talents will perform live audio description for the visually impaired via wireless headset systems, with script provided by The Hong Kong Society for the Blind.
 The film’s director, Ruby Yang, and creative consultant, Lambert Yam, will be in attendance from Hong Kong to share their thoughts.
-Please pre-register for tickets via email@example.com.
 Limited tickets available.
 No tickets will be distributed on-site on the day of screening.

 Join us in creating impactful dialogue between parents, teenagers, educators and business leaders.